Illalu Priyuralu

-Illalu Priyuralu is an Indian Telugu-language drama film released on 2 August 1984.
-The film directed by A. Kodandarami Reddy is a remake of the Bollywood film Masoom, which was adapted from the 1980 novel Man, Woman and Child by Erich Segal.
+Illalu Priyuralu is a 1984 Indian Telugu-language drama film directed by A. Kodandarami Reddy.
+The film is a remake of the Bollywood film Masoom, which was adapted from the 1980 novel Man, Woman and Child by Erich Segal.
 The novel had two other film adaptations: the 1983 American film of the same title and the 1982 Malayalam film Olangal.
 Illalu Priyuralu was produced by G. Babu under Babu Arts and featured Sobhan Babu, Suhasini, Pallavi and Master Arjun in the lead roles.
 The film has musical score by Chakravarthy.